Photographing Indigenous Cultures

 These encounters affirm what the artist Joyce Birkenstock says of the people that she meets in her travels.
 “I become a part of them and they become a part of me.
 We are always connected, although we may never meet again."

-The images and memories are poignant reminders of just how connected we all are.
+The images and memories are poignant reminders of just how interconnected we all are.

-As you meet and photograph people in your travels, celebrate both your differences and your sameness.
+As you meet and photograph people in your travels, celebrate both the uniqueness and your sameness.
 It’s more important now than ever.